-(h) Union members dispatched to jobs before jobs are ready will be paid waiting time at the regular rate until the job starts, or have their return transportation paid.
+- (g) Union members dispatched to jobs before jobs are ready will be paid waiting time at the regular rate of pay until the job starts, or have their return transportation paid. - (h) When Employees are accommodated in a hotel, motel or similar or when Employees are required to travel on a private road, resource road or access road, the Employer will provide transportation from a designated marshalling point to the iob site and return.

-(i) Periodic Leave
+7.02 Periodic Leave

-On "out of town" projects the Employer shall provide leave at intervals not exceeding thirty-five (35) calendar days.
-The average of these intervals shall equal 30 days or less.
+On "out of town" projects the Employer shall make a reasonable effort to provide leave every twenty-eight (28) days and shall provide leave at intervals not exceeding thirty (30) calendar days.
 The schedule of leaves is to be agreed at a pre-job meeting between the Union and the Employer.

-This schedule of leaves is to be made available to the employee prior to being dispatched or assigned to the project.
+This schedule of leaves is to be made available to the Employee prior to being dispatched or assigned to the project.

 The Employer shall provide first class transportation and expenses to the point of departure and back to the job.
+If the interval exceeds twenty-eight (28) days, travel time shall be paid in accordance with paragraph 7.01 (d).

-Note: Employees required to work beyond 35 calendar days shall receive double (2x) for all hours worked beyond the 35 days until the next periodic leave, unless a variation has been agreed at a pre-job meeting or by mutual consent between the Union and the Employer in special circumstances.
+Employees required to work beyond thirty (30) calendar days shall receive two times (2X) the rate of pay for all hours worked beyond the thirty (30) days until the next periodic leave, unless a variation has been agreed at a pre-job meeting or by mutual consent between the Union and the Employer in special circumstances.

-The phrase "out of town projects" contained in the Agreement shall be defined as projects where an employee's travel distance is prohibitive to returning home daily or on weekends.
+The phrase "out of town projects" contained in the Collective Agreement shall be defined as projects where an Employee's travel distance is prohibitive to returning home daily or on weekends.
 Projects of this nature will be discussed with the Union prior to the commencement of the job to establish turnaround provisions.

-The extent of the leave shall be for a minimum of five (5) days to a maximum of one (1) week or a number of days mutually agreed between the Union and the Employer's representative.
+The extent of the leave shall be for a minimum of five (5) days to a maximum of seven (7) days or a number of days mutually agreed between the Union and the Employer's representative.
+If the leave includes a Statutory Holiday the extent of the leave shall be for a minimum of six (6) to a maximum of eight (8) days.
 The timing of the leave shall also be decided by mutual agreement.
-In no event will an employee receive leave unless they actually return to their place of departure.
+In no event will an Employee receive leave unless they actually return to their place of departure.

-Employees qualifying for leave shall be returned to the transportation terminal nearest the employee's domicile except members from other locals or out of province employees who shall be returned to the point of dispatch within the Province of British Columbia.
+Employees qualifying for leave shall be returned to the transportation terminal nearest to the Employee's domicile except members from other locals or out of province Employees who shall be returned to the point of dispatch within the Province of British Columbia.